ManningBooks/essential-typescript-5/typos.md

 **Chapter 4**

+On page 88, this sentence:

+>   The #getTaxString method can only be accessed from within the TaxedProduct class and it is an error to use it elsewhere, as shown in listing 4.15.

+should be:

+>   The **#getDetail** method can only be accessed from within the TaxedProduct class and it is an error to use it elsewhere, as shown in listing 4.15.

+(Thanks to Tai for reporting this problem)

+---

 On page 102, the name of `calcTaxandSum` function in Listing 4.30 should named  `calcTaxAndSum` (with a capital A) to match the name used in Listing 4.31.

 (Thanks to Joe Yakich for reporting this problem)